mamonu/boldbestpractice/docs/4_coding_standards.md

 For Python, use [black](https://github.com/psf/black) and follow [PEP8](https://peps.python.org/pep-0008/).
 If possible, set up your linters to run automatically on all pull requests, using Github Actions.

-### Error messages
+### Logging

+- [x] Misuse or failure in the code produces informative error messages.
 Errors will occur, so write your error messages in a way that they offer useful information to end users and people working on the code.
+- [x] Code configuration is recorded when the code is run.
+- [x] Pipeline route is recorded if decisions are made in code.
+That can help with possible debugging .

 ### Encoding and CSVs